tonyjurg/Nestle1904GBI/docs/features/tense.md

 '' | Empty for any wordtype other than a verb | 109422

-Note: The 'future perfect' tense (Describing a completed action in the future) is not found in the text (???).
+Note: The 'future perfect' tense (Describing a completed action in the future) is not found in the text.

 ---
 ###### [Click here for list of all features](home.md#readme)